jayd972/Hyperspectral-Image-Classification/README.md

 This project is for educational purposes as part of the EE258 Neural Networks course at San Jose State University.

-**Acknowledgments:** NASA AVIRIS for the Indian Pines dataset | San Jose State University Department of Electrical Engineering | Course instructor and teaching assistants
+**Acknowledgments:** NASA AVIRIS for the Indian Pines dataset | San Jose State University Department of Electrical Engineering | Prof. Sirkeci

-*Last Updated: 2024*